Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-09-11-concerned-that-i-have-entered-a-tricky-new-meta-phase-of-parenting.md

 I remembered that she had picked up a parenting book in the bathroom yesterdaycalled Politically Incorrect Parenting, and setled in on the lounge with it.

-<p The six year-old reading the parenting books.
+The six year-old reading the parenting books.
 This is uncharted waters.
 I may be in some trouble.

-</a>.</p>
+</a>.

 ivy and the convo about politically incorect arenting....dont make a big deal out of it, etc